 - nice software, even to operate by non IT staff

 - opportunities for backups at their own locations

 Simplicity is key to Pro Backup, but in very positive terms.
 The prices are unlikely low and anyone who thinks that when selling at record low prices loses service, has got it all wrong.
 A forgotten password was restored within a few minutes and we received actieve guidance from CrashPlan without the company knew that we tested the service for WINMAG Pro.
 There is no continuous protection, but a backup setting that

-every quarter secures new or changed files.
+every quarter every minute secures new or changed files.
 The software is suitable for servers, but only as file backup and not for securing loose parts.